dabenor/golangphonebook/README.md

 #### Request Body

 - An JSON contact to add.
 The JSON object should include at least the 'first_name' and 'phone' fields.
 Optional fields that can also be populated later are 'last_name' and 'address'.
 The first_name, last_name, and phone cannot be the same as a contact already in the database.
-You receive the IDs of a contact to delete from the [Get Contacts](#get-contacts) endpoint.
+You receive the IDs of a contact to update from the [Get Contacts](#get-contacts) endpoint.
 The ID is set by the database, and is unique to each contact.
 This way, you can be sure you are updating the right contact in the database.

 **Example Request URL**: